Pierrina

 Pierrina is a monotypic genus of flowering plants belonging to the family Lecythidaceae.
-It only contains one known species, Pierrina zenkeri Engl.
+It only contains one known species, Pierrina zenkeri.

 It is native to Gabon, Equatorial Guinea and Cameroon.

 The genus name of Pierrina is in honour of Jean Baptiste Louis Pierre (1833–1905), a French botanist known for his Asian studies.
 The Latin specific epithet of zenkeri is derived from botanist Friderich Albert von Zenker (1825-1898).
 Both the genus and the species were first described and published in Bot.
 Jahrb.
 Syst.
 Vol.43 on pages 374-376 in 1909.